ducheneaut/miniconda-buildpack/README.md

 distribution, keeping the final slug size as small as possible.

 To control the packages installed by conda, supply a `requirements-conda.txt` file (which can be created by capturing the output of `conda list -e` for your working conda environment).
-To maximize the chances of finding the right packages/version number, Conda Forge is automatically added to the list of channels.

 All other packages can then be installed with a `requirements-pip.txt` file for [pip](https://github.com/pypa/pip) to process.
 In this way, you can install binary packages via Miniconda for everything you can and